Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Scientific inference with ML in four steps

-\paragraph{Summary. } \Cref{fig:commDiagram} gives an overview of all functions and spaces involved in IML for scientific inference.
-We started from a phenomenon and formalized a scientific question $Q$ about it.
-Using a learning algorithm $I$ on dataset $\set{D}$ from the phenomenon, we learned an ML model $\hat{m}$ that approximates the optimal model $m$.
-We then set out to answer $Q$ from $\hat{m}$.
+We provide in \Cref{fig:commDiagram} an overview of the functions and spaces involved in IML for scientific inference.
+We started from a phenomenon and formalized a scientific question---our estimand $Q$.
+Using a learning algorithm $I$ on a dataset $\set{D}$ representative of the phenomenon, we trained an ML model $\hat{m}$ that approximates the optimal model $m$.
+We then set out to estimate $Q$ from $\hat{m}$.
 We defined a property descriptor $g_K$, that is, a function that allows to compute $Q$ from $m$ given $K$, respectively approximates $Q$ from $\hat{m}$ given $K$.
-Because $g_K$ requires probabilistic knowledge about $\prob(\rv{X},\rv{Y})$, we introduced a property description estimator $\hat{g}_{\set{D}^*}$, a function estimating $Q$ solely from finite data, the evaluation set $\set{D}^*$.
-Finally, we showed how the expected error of our estimation steps can be quantified with confidence intervals $\mathrm{CI}_{\mathrm{ME}[\hat{m}]}$ and $\mathrm{CI}_{\mathrm{EE}[\rv{D}^*]}$.
+Because $g_K$ requires probabilistic knowledge about $\prob(\rvs{X},\rv{Y})$, which can only be obtained from data, we introduced a property description estimator $\hat{g}_{\set{D}^*}$---a function estimating $Q$ solely from a finite evaluation dataset $\set{D}^*$.
+Finally, we showed how the expected error due to our approximate modeling and finite-data-estimation can be quantified with respective confidence intervals $\mathrm{CI}_{\mathrm{ME}[\hat{m}]}$ and $\mathrm{CI}_{\mathrm{EE}[\rv{D}^*]}$.